 Though Frank tried for years to counsel and encourage Bianca toward responsibility and restraint, she resisted.
 She belonged, more and more, to the world of speakeasies, clandestine parties, and secrets he could not begin to decipher.

 Even before Bianca’s death, Frank struggled with accepting the growing presence of the modern world in this once-remote region.

 The cost of war is only known in its aftermath, and since the ending of the Great War, the country became subject to a new breed of zealot, fond of provoking violence by way of politics, or industry, or the society pages, to meet their ends.
 Legislative cowards bankrupted truth.
 Prohibition mocked, divided, inflamed.
 Elitists fomented fascism.
 Technology, that eternal double-edged sword, developed apace.
 Worst of all, time seemed to accelerate past trend after trend after trend until the world had little resemblance to the one in which he had been so at home only a few years earlier.

 Only after Bianca’s death did Frank learn the truth about her life: The truth was Bianca traded in deadly secrets.
 The truth was, she ran wild.
 The truth was Bianca Fairchild never had a chance.

-Reckoned by the Light of Stars, is a historical mystery that reflects the ongoing struggles that continue to plague our nation, 100 years later.
+Reckoned by the Light of Stars, is a historical novel that mirrors many of the struggles that continue to plague our nation today, 100 years later.

-On learning more about the extraordinary true history of the county, readers are introduced to people who fished and farmed, built homes, highways, railroads, worked in restaurants and law offices.
-Despite natural and societal constraints, their spirits were and are luminous, they glow even now, in the modern day through their stories, the artifacts—their humble talisman—and through their children, grandchildren, and great-grandchildren who live here still.
+Despite natural and societal constraints, their stories, their lives and spirits were and are luminous, they glow even now, in the modern day through stories and artifacts —and through their children, grandchildren, and great-grandchildren who live here still.